One of the key vehicles for fostering a sense of belonging at King’s is our strong House system.

 The Year Group Tutor has overall responsibility for the pastoral and academic development of their tutees, and they are the first port of call for parents who wish to discuss their child’s experience, or academic progress, at school.

 House Tutors work alongside the Year Group Tutors and oversee the happiness, development and integration of all pupils in the House.
-The pastoral staff are extremely experienced in dealing with challenges affecting the Senior age group and work collaboratively with the Head of Middle Years, Head of Sixth Form, and the Assistant Head Pastoral.
+The pastoral staff are extremely experienced in dealing with challenges affecting the Senior age group and work collaboratively with the Head of Middle Years, Head of Sixth Form, and the Deputy Head (Pastoral).

 Pupils support their House, with two Upper Sixth pupils helping to lead the House activities.
-Each House has its own unique tie.
+Each house at the school has its own unique colour scheme.
+Pupils indicate which house they belong to by displaying their house badge on their blazers.

-Find out more about our unique and engaging House System in our Senior School Handbook
+Find out more about our unique and engaging House System in our Middle Years Handbook